Taut-Line Buzzers with Periodic Forcing: Theory of Taut-Line Buzzers

 A curious feature of the above solution is that the amplitude $\theta_o$ of the driven rotations of the disk is undetermined.
 Namely, multiple amplitudes of sinusoidal response can be achieved by the \textit{same} applied force, Eq.~(\ref{Fa}).
 As a check, we directly compute the injected work by integrating applied force versus hanging mass position, and the energy dissipated by integrating retarding torque versus disk angle, each over one cycle.
 Both are equal to

 where $y_o=(r\theta_o)^2/L_o$ is the maximum height reached by the hanging mass.
 Relatedly, the applied force can be expressed parametrically versus position as

 where $+$ is for pulling downwards as the hanging mass falls and $-$ is for pulling upwards as it rises.
-From integrating this versus $y$ one can see that that most of the energy injection is for small $y$; \textit{e.g.} 50\% of energy injection is for $y<0.16y_o$ and 82\% is for $y<0.5y_o$.
+From integrating Eq.~(\ref{Fay}) versus $y$ one can see that most of the energy injection is for small $y$; \textit{e.g.} 50\% of energy injection is for $y<0.16y_o$ and 82\% is for $y<0.5y_o$.